Optimisation

 -

 … is a package for modeling and solving problems with convex objectives and decision variables from a nonconvex set.
-This package provides heuristic such as NC-ADMM (a variation of alternating direction method of multipliers for nonconvex problems) and relax-round-polish, which can be viewed as a majorization-minimization algorithm.
+This package provides heuristics such as NC-ADMM (a variation of alternating direction method of multipliers for nonconvex problems) and relax-round-polish, which can be viewed as a majorization-minimization algorithm.
 The solver methods provided and the syntax for constructing problems are discussed in our associated paper.

 -